microsoft/vscode-docs/docs/languages/css.md

 ### Step 4: Run the Build Task

-Again, as this is the only task in the file you can execute it by simply pressing `kb(workbench.action.tasks.build)` (Run Build Task).
-But this time, we've set a watch so the status bar should indicate that on the left-hand side.
+Again, as this is the only task in the file you can execute it by simply pressing `kb(workbench.action.tasks.build)` (**Run Build Task**).
+But this time, we've set a watch so the Status Bar should indicate that on the left-hand side.

 ![Task watching spinner](images/css/taskwatching.png)

 At this point, if you create and/or modify other Less/Sass files, you will see the respective CSS files generated and/or changes reflected on save.
 You can also enable [Auto Save](/docs/editor/codebasics.md#saveauto-save) to make things even more streamlined.

-If you want to stop the watch, you can press `kb(workbench.action.tasks.build)` again and click `Terminate Running Task` in the message box.
-Or you can use the Command Palette with `kb(workbench.action.showCommands)` and find the terminate command there.
+If you want to stop the watch, you can press `kb(workbench.action.tasks.build)` again and click **Terminate Running Task** in the message box.
+Or you can use the **Command Palette** with `kb(workbench.action.showCommands)` and find the terminate command there.

 ## Customizing CSS, Sass and Less Settings

-You can configure the following lint warnings as User or Workspace Settings.
+You can configure the following lint warnings as [User and Workspace Settings](/docs/customization/userandworkspace.md).

->**Tip:** Head over to this topic to get an overview of [User and Workspace Settings](/docs/customization/userandworkspace.md).

-The validate setting allows you turn off the built-in validation.
+The `validate` setting allows you turn off the built-in validation.
 You would do this if you rather use a different linter.

 Id|Description|Default
 ---|------------|----
 css.validate | Enables or disables all css validations | true less.validate | Enables or disables all less validations | true sass.validate | Enables or disables all sass validations | true

 To configure an option for CSS, use `css.lint.` as the prefix to the id; for Sass and Less, use `less.lint.` and `sass.lint.`.